GS2-Schedule

 Absolute period

-This type of period can be used in cases such as “New Year’s event will be held from January 1 to January 3.”
+This type of period is used for cases such as “New Year’s event will be held from January 1 to January 3.

 Relative period

-“Relative period” can be used in cases where the duration of the event is different from player to player, such as “1 week from the start of the game” or “24 hours after the first boss is defeated”.
+“Relative period” is used in cases where the event duration differs from player to player, such as “1 week from the start of the game” or “24 hours after the first boss is defeated”.

 There is a “trigger” mechanism to achieve relative periods.
 The specified period after the trigger is pulled is processed as the event period.